Navigating the Fourth Trimester: Your Essential Postpartum Guide

 1. Uterine Involution and Bleeding

-2. Perineal and C-Section Healing
+2. Perineal and/or Cesarean Healing

 3. Hormonal Adjustments

-4. The Importance of Nourishing Food
+4. The Importance of Warm, Wet, Nourishing Food

-Emotional and Mental Well-being
+Emotional and Mental Well-Being

-1. Baby Blues vs. Postpartum Depression
+1. Baby Blues vs. Postpartum Mood Disorders

 2. The Importance of Support Systems